navikt/pale-2-common/README.md

 # pale-2-common
 Common code used over all legereklærings(PALE-2) applications

-Check Github releases to find the latest release version Check Github releases to find the latest release version
+Check GitHub releases to find the latest release version Check GitHub releases to find the latest release version